How often have you ever head this one before? “Keep your business letters to one page, or people won’t read them”.

 “Mr/Mrs Jones: It’s recently come to my attention that you are going to sell your practice.
 Our firm, Legal Partners, has over 35 combined years of experience in assisting attorneys who want to sell their valuable business.

 As you know, selling a practice is something that needs professional attention.
 Trying to do it on your own can be too difficult a task.
-And, ever lawyer who owns a practice needs to have it appraised.
+And, even a lawyer who owns a practice needs to have it appraised.

 We at Legal Partners are professionals who are up to this job.
 We will analyse the value of your practice and help you market it with the highest levels of integrity, trust and service.